Recognition of same-sex unions in South Korea: Court cases

-In July 2004, the Incheon District Court dismissed a claim for alimony from a same-sex couple who had separated after living together for 20 years.
+In July 2004, the Incheon District Court dismissed an alimony claim filed by a same-sex couple who had lived together for 20 years before separating.
 The court ruled that their union could not be recognized as a common-law marriage under Korean law.
-That same year, a same-sex couple, Lee Sang-cheol, 45, and Park Jong-geun, 41, attempted to register their marriage at the local office in Eunpyeong District, but were rejected.

-In May 2014, Kim-Jho Gwangsoo and his partner, Kim Seung-Hwan, filed a lawsuit seeking legal recognition of their relationship.
-The couple had held a public wedding ceremony in Seoul in September 2013, but their marriage registration form was later rejected by local authorities.
-Oral arguments were heard in July 2015.
-On 25 May 2016, the Seoul Western District Court ruled against the couple, arguing that without clear legislation a same-sex union could not be recognized as a marriage.
-The couple appealed the court ruling.
-Their lawyer, Ryu Min-Hee, announced that two more same-sex couples had filed separate lawsuits to be allowed to marry.
-On 5 December 2016, an appellate court upheld the district court's ruling.
-In February 2019, the National Human Rights Commission of Korea rejected a petition filed by a British-South Korean same-sex couple who sought to have their marriage performed in the United Kingdom recognized in South Korea.
-The commission stated that without legislative action or a judicial decision it was not permitted under law to recognise a foreign same-sex marriage.
+That same year, a same-sex couple, Lee Sang-cheol (45) and Park Jong-geun (41), attempted to register their marriage at a local office in Eunpyeong District but were rejected.
+In May 2014, Kim-Jho Gwangsoo and his partner, Kim Seung-hwan, filed a lawsuit seeking legal recognition of their relationship.
+The couple had held a public wedding ceremony in Seoul in September 2013, but their marriage registration was subsequently rejected by local authorities.
+Oral arguments were heard in July 2015, and on 25 May 2016 the Seoul Western District Court ruled against the couple, stating that, in the absence of clear legislation, a same-sex union could not be recognized as a marriage.
+The couple appealed the ruling.
+Their lawyer, Ryu Min-hee, announced that two additional same-sex couples had filed separate lawsuits seeking the right to marry.
+On 5 December 2016, an appellate court upheld the district court's decision.
+In February 2019, the National Human Rights Commission of Korea rejected a petition filed by a British-South Korean same-sex couple seeking recognition of their marriage performed in the United Kingdom.
+The commission stated that, without legislative action or a judicial ruling, foreign same-sex marriages could not be legally recognized.

 In October 2024, eleven same-sex couples announced their intention to file a lawsuit challenging the refusal of Seoul district offices to issue them marriage licenses.
 The plaintiff couples argued that: "Marriage equality is not only a fundamental issue of dignity but also an urgent matter of livelihood to secure equal protection, respect and recognition that their fellow citizens earn from marriage".
+In April 2026, three additional same-sex couples simultaneously filed lawsuits in Daegu, Busan and Ulsan against local governments' refusals to process their marriage registrations.